 Regional Pedestrian and Bicycle Data

-Over the past few years, PSRC has worked to build comprehensive and consistent regional pedestrian and bicycle data inventories, including information on facility locations, travel patterns and infrastructure policies and regulations.
-Further details on this work can be found in RTP Appendix A: Transportation System Inventory.
-The regional pedestrian and bicycle facilities inventory provides information on sidewalk and bicycle facilities on arterials and shared use paths in the region.
+Over the past few years, PSRC has worked to build comprehensive and consistent regional pedestrian and bicycle data inventories.
+Further details on this work can be found in the Active Transportation Plan.
+One of the primary datasets collected as part of this work is the regional pedestrian and bicycle facilities inventory.
+This inventory provides information on sidewalk and bicycle facilities on arterials and regional shared use paths.
 This data can be viewed using PSRC’s Transportation System Visualization Tool and downloaded through the PSRC Data Portal.

 Resources